 Once you complete and submit your application in MRS, you will receive an email from CASA including a link and a reference number for your application.
 Click on this link to check the progress of your application.

-You can review the steps you need to take for your medical by clicking on the flowchart appropriate for each class of medical.
+You can review the steps you need to take for your medical by using the MRS flowchart.

 Why is an aviation medical certificate required?

 To maintain and enhance aviation safety, a valid medical certificate appropriate for the class of licence is required for the licence holder to legally exercise the privileges of their specific licence.

 CASA issues aviation medical certificates to applicants who meet the relevant medical standard.

 Each class of medical certificate also has a medical standard set out in tables in Part 67 of the CASR.
 A summary of these standards can be found on the Classes of medical certificates page.

 The information on the following pages will assist you in understanding the medical application process and facilitate your application for an aviation medical certificate.

 - CASA's role in aviation medicine

 - Examination requirements